Damien McCrory

 First signing professional forms with Plymouth Argyle in 2008, he spent the next two years on loan at Port Vale and Grimsby Town, before joining Dagenham & Redbridge in 2010.
 He played for the "Daggers" in their victory in the 2010 League Two play-off final.
 He also won international caps for his country at under-18 and under-19 levels.
 In June 2012, he signed a two-year deal with Burton Albion.
 He helped Burton to the League Two title in 2014–15 and then to promotion out of League One in 2015–16.
 He joined Portsmouth on loan in August 2017.
-After his seven-year spell at Burton came to an end, he moved on to Notts County in August 2019.
-After two seasons with Notts County he moved on to Nuneaton Borough, before joining Grantham Town in July 2022.
+After his seven-year spell at Burton ended, he moved on to Notts County in August 2019.
+After two seasons with Notts County, he moved on to Nuneaton Borough before joining Grantham Town in July 2022.
+He won the Lincolnshire Senior Cup with Grantham in 2023.
+He came out of retirement to play for Leicester St Andrews in 2025.